benearnthof/SparseTransformers/README.md

 #### TODO
 * Split Vanilla Implementation from DeepSpeed Implementation
 * Learning Rate Scheduler can be passed as config argument for DeepSpeed https://deepspeed.readthedocs.io/en/latest/schedulers.html
+* Gradient Clipping can be passed as config argument for DeepSpeed
+* Activation Checkpointing can be passed as config argument for DeepSpeed
+* Sparse Attention can be passed as config argument for DeepSpeed, after updating the nn modules accordingly: https://www.deepspeed.ai/tutorials/sparse-attention/
+* Curriculum learning & Random Layerwise Token Dropping for data efficiency https://www.deepspeed.ai/tutorials/data-efficiency/
+* WandB Logging can be passed as config argumetn for DeepSpeed
 * Maybe do full picotron style implementation of 4D parallelism https://github.com/huggingface/picotron/tree/main
 * Visualize positional encodings to clarify what's going on
 * Try training with sparse pytorch implementation & torch.compile